Short Course - IP1 Core Knowledge for Independent Prescribing

 The University of Hertfordshire currently holds provisional approval from the GOC to provide the independent prescribing course.
 Whilst under provisional approval students recruited on to the programme are not guaranteed entry to the GOC Register and may be required to undertake additional assessments through an alternative GOC approved education provider in the event that any aspect of the programme when delivered does not satisfy the GOC standards.

-The next course will commence on 18 January 2021.
+The next course will commence in January 2022.
 For more information contact Programme Lead, Colin Davidson.